CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 temperature and effective conductivity (i.e., thermal conductivity divided by thickness) of the top ice/snow layer in each category are returned to the atmosphere model via the coupler.
-Since the ice surface temperature is treated explicitly, the effective conductivity may need to be limited to ensure stability.
+Since the ice surface temperature is treated explicitly, the conductive flux is limited to ensure stability, with any excess energy either used for bottom melting or transferred to the ocean as a heat flux.
 As a result, accuracy may be significantly reduced, especially for thin ice or snow layers.
 A more stable and accurate procedure would be to compute the temperature profiles for both the atmosphere and ice, together with the surface fluxes, in a single implicit calculation.
 This was judged impractical,